deltaDNA/tutorial-unity-iap/README.md

                 }
             }
 ```
-Some simple classes have been created in the tutorial file in order to simplify parsing receipt data fields from the JSON provided by the IAP Plugin with the Unity ```JsonUtility.FromJson<>``` helper.
+Some simple classes have been created in the tutorial file in order to simplify the parsing of receipt data fields from the JSON provided by the IAP Plugin with the Unity ```JsonUtility.FromJson<>``` helper.
 ```csharp
 // A couple of little classes to simplify transaction receipt parsing from JSON.
 [System.Serializable]